Ohio Department of Natural Resources (ODNR) - Division of Wildlife

 The ODNR Division of Wildlife Conservation Club Competitive Partnership Grant Program is a program to encourage participation in wildlife related recreation activities (fishing, hunting, trapping and shooting sports education) on a local level.
 Participation by youth or individuals unfamiliar with wildlife related recreation is emphasized.
 Projects focusing on public access to property or facilities, education and informing youth in safe participation in wildlife related activities, developing long term mentorship programs in fishing, hunting and shooting sports education are encouraged.

 Programs consisting of all R3 components (recruitment, retention and reactivation) are highly recommended.
 Information regarding R3 can be found at: http://www.cahss.org.

 GrantWatch ID#: 179948

-Funds are available up to $15,000 total per club, and can be divided between as many as ten (10) separate project proposals.
+A conservation club can apply for up to $15,000 total per fiscal year and can be divided between as many as ten (10) separate project proposals.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Grants to USA government agencies, educational institutions, nonprofit organizations, faith-based or community organizations, and tribal governments to create and implement strategies to reduce violent crime and promote safe neighborhoods.
 Applicants are advised that re